Monotonicity of Fitness Landscapes and Mutation Rate Control: Discussion

-Finally, there is potential to develop theory around the role of encoding-decoding schemes.
-Landscape monotonicity, as explored here, is not absolute; it depends on the encoding-decoding scheme (see Figure~\ref{fig:commutative}).
-That is, if the encoding changes, it may be possible to convert a non-monotonic landscape into a monotonic one.
-Biology uses a variety of such encoding schemes which may themselves evolve.
-For the transcription factor landscapes used here, the encoding-decoding scheme is defined by the biochemical interactions between the transcription factor (a protein molecule) and DNA.
-Thus, evolution of transcription factors constitutes evolution of the encoding-decoding scheme, and indeed we do find a relationship between that evolution (age of families) and the monotonic properties of the associated landscapes.
-A more familiar example of a biological encoding-decoding scheme is the genetic code where there is much existing work on its evolution (e.g. \cite{Freeland00}).
-Determining how evolution of such codes affects the monotonic properties of biological landscapes as explored here may therefore provide novel insights into large-scale evolutionary patterns.
-Ultimately, theory such as this that identifies analytically or empirically optimal mutation rate control functions may help make predictions about evolutionary responses to future environmental change \cite{Chevin10} or inferences about the environment(s) within which particular organisms evolved.
-In the meantime mutation rate control as developed here will assist directed evolution within biological and other complex landscapes, for instance in the evolution of DNA-protein binding \cite{Knight09}.
+Finally, there is potential to develop theory around the role of the genotype-phenotype mapping.
+Landscape monotonicity, as explored here, is not absolute; it may depend on this mapping.
+That is, if the decoding of DNA changes, it may be possible to convert a non-monotonic landscape into a monotonic one.
+Biology uses a variety of such decoding schemes which may themselves evolve.
+For the transcription factor landscapes used here, the decoding scheme is defined by the biochemical interactions between the transcription factor (a protein molecule) and DNA.
+Thus, evolution of transcription factors constitutes evolution of DNA-decoding, and indeed we do find a relationship between the evolutionary age of gene families and the monotonic properties of the associated landscapes.
+A more familiar example is the genetic code, where there is much existing work on its evolution \citep[e.g.][]{Freeland00}.
+Determining how evolution of such codes affects the monotonic properties of biological landscapes as explored here may, therefore, provide novel insights into large-scale evolutionary patterns.
+Ultimately, theory such as this that identifies analytically or empirically optimal mutation rate control functions may help make predictions about evolutionary responses to future environmental change \citep{Chevin10} or inferences about the environment(s) within which particular organisms evolved.
+In the meantime, mutation rate control as developed here may assist directed evolution within biological and other complex landscapes, for instance in the evolution of DNA-protein binding \citep{Knight09}.